MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/all-tutorials.md

 * <a href="../configuring-the-mfpf-sdk/configuring-a-native-ios-application-with-the-mfp-sdk/"> Configuring a native iOS application with the MobileFirst Platform SDK</a>
 * <a href="../configuring-the-mfpf-sdk/configuring-a-native-android-application-with-the-mfp-sdk/"> Configuring a native Android application with the MobileFirst Platform SDK</a>
 * <a href="../configuring-the-mfpf-sdk/configuring-a-native-windows-8-application-with-the-mfp-sdk/">Configuring a native Windows 8 Universal application with the MobileFirst Platform SDK</a>
-* <a href="../configuring-the-mfpf-sdk/configuring-a-native-windows-10-application-with-the-mfp-sdk/">Configuring a native Windows 10 Universal application with the MobileFirst Platform SDK</a>
+* <a href="../configuring-the-mfpf-sdk/configuring-a-native-windows-10-application-with-the-mfp-sdk/">Configuring a native Windows 10 UWP application with the MobileFirst Platform SDK</a>
-* <a href="../configuring-the-mfpf-sdk/configuring-a-native-windows-phone-10-application-with-the-mfp-sdk/">Configuring a native Windows Phone 10 Universal application with the MobileFirst Platform SDK</a>

 ### <a href="../client-side-development-in-cordova-applications/">Client-side development in Cordova applications</a>
 Learn MobileFirst APIs: UI controls, Direct Update, Logging and web &#8596; native interactions.